Eurostar: Channel Tunnel

-The Channel Tunnel is the most important part of the route as it is the only rail connection between Great Britain and the European mainland.
-It joins LGV Nord in France with High Speed One in Britain.
-Tunnelling began in 1988, and the 50.5 km tunnel was officially opened by British sovereign Queen Elizabeth II and the French President François Mitterrand at a ceremony in Calais on 6 May 1994.
+The Channel Tunnel is the only rail connection between Great Britain and the European mainland.
+It joins LGV Nord in France with High Speed 1 in Britain.
+Tunnelling began in 1988, and the 50.5 km tunnel was officially opened by British sovereign, Elizabeth II, and the French President, François Mitterrand, on 6 May 1994.

-It is owned by Getlink, which charges a significant toll to Eurostar for its use.
+It is owned by Getlink, which charges a toll to Eurostar for its use.
+Within the Channel Tunnel, Eurostar trains operate at a reduced speed of 160 km/h for safety reasons.

-In 1996, the American Society of Civil Engineers named the tunnel as one of the Seven Wonders of the Modern World.